Raik's Page

 Paper Grünberg R, Ferrar T, van der Sloot A, Constante M, Serrano L (2010) Building blocks for protein interaction devices.
 Nucleic Acids Research doi: 10.1093/nar/gkq152.
 [Full text]

-Grünberg R, Serrano L (2010): Strategies for Protein Synthetic Biology. (review) Nucleic Acids Research in press.
+Grünberg R, Serrano L (2010): Strategies for Protein Synthetic Biology. (review) Nucleic Acids Research.

 postdoc (2007-2009)